Home > Robert_Rau.html

 Solder side area used is &AreaSoldUsedmm2 mm^2, or &AreaSoldUsedPct% of &AreaSoldmm2 mm^2

 You can download my Area script, RPArea111.rfm.zip here.
-You can download by attribute setup script, AttrSetup153.rfm.zip here, but you may need to edit it first so it doesn’t mess up any of your attributes.
+You can download my attribute setup script, AttrSetup153.rfm.zip here, but you may need to edit it first so it doesn’t mess up any of your attributes.

 One of the scripts I use in circuit design is my PCB area calculator.
-I use this to know the amount of board area is used during the schematic capture process.
+I use this to know the amount of board area that is used during the schematic capture process.
 This uses design attributes that describe the area available on the component and solder side of the PCB.
-It also uses two device attributes, one for the area used on the side of the PCB the device is placed, and one of the area used on the other side of the board.
-Most SMT parts only use one side of the board unless they have a exposed pad that needs heat sink vias.
+It also uses two device attributes; one for the area used on the side of the PCB the device is placed, and one for the area used on the other side of the board.
+Most SMT parts only use one side of the board unless they have an exposed pad that needs heat sink vias.
 There is also a device attribute that indicates which side of the board the part is mounted.
 See the device attributes left and center below.
 This script does not generate a report file, it only updates the design attributes for used board area for each side, and the percent used board area for each side.

-PCB Area Used Script
+PCB ‘Area Used’ Script

-This is my Osmond netlist report for flat designs.
+This is my Osmond net list report for flat designs.
 This makes the format I use in my Device Placer application if you need components place in circles.
 You can download it from here:

 RPOsmond107.rfm.zip